MicrosoftDocs/power-automate-docs/articles/limits-and-config.md

 | Maximum recurrence interval | 500 days |
 | Minimum postpone interval | 5 seconds for Low, 1 second for all others |

-### Expiration limits
+### Retention limits

-Limits on how long flows will remain turned on before they expire and get turned off
+The following table contains the limits on how long flows will remain turned on before they expire and get turned off.

 | Name                 | Limit   | Notes |
 |----------------------|---------|-------|